Outburn-IL/foob-docs/configuration.md

 | SSLCheckServerIdentity | This option should be disabled only in debugging mode, if your FHIR server instance is protected by a self-signed SSL certificate|

-### Development and customization of Production business processes using IRIS FUME Plugin components
+### Development and customization of Production business processes using FUME plugin components

 To develop the simplest products for converting your data in HL7v2, CSV, and JSON formats into FHIR, the three components described above are sufficient.
 However, you can make your own changes to the proposed architecture and replace some components with others or register additional business components.
 Let's look at the
  `Business Process` component which provides coordination of data flows, as shown in the picture: